chandrevdw31/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/diabetes.md

 ![Create table](/assets/tutorials/diabetes/pg4admin/Create_pgtable.gif)

+**7. Importing data**

-7. Before you import the data, please delete the first row as it is a table header.
-To import rows into your table, right click on the table name and select *Import/Export*.
+Before you import the data, please delete the first row as it is a table header.
+To import rows into your table, right click on the table name and select Import/Export.

-    7.1 Under the Options tab, ensure the slider is set to *Import*.
+- Under the Options tab, ensure the slider is set to Import.

-    7.2 Select your file name and ensure that the delimiters are set.
+- Select your file name and ensure that the delimiters are set.

 ![Import rows](/assets/tutorials/diabetes/pg4admin/Import_rows.gif)

+**8. Selecting a query**

-8. By making a select query, the data that has been loaded can be verified.
+By making a select query, the data that has been loaded can be verified.

-    8.1 Navigate to the table name to right click and select 'SCRIPTS', then choose 'SELECT scripts'.
+- Navigate to the table name to right click and select 'SCRIPTS', then choose 'SELECT scripts'.

-    8.2 Run the below query and see the results returned.
+- Run the below query and see the results returned.

 ```sql
     SELECT * FROM "DIABETES_DATA".diabetes;